 Note that with non-recourse loans, the borrower will not have any canceled debt income, because the lender is prohibited by law from pursuing the borrower for repayment.

 Reporting Capital Gain or LossIf the foreclosed property was your primary residence, you report the foreclosure sale on your Schedule D, and you may qualify to exclude up to $250,000 of gain from income tax.

 If the foreclosed property was a personal use property, but not your primary residence, such as a second home or vacation home, then you'll report the foreclosure sale on your Schedule D.

 If the foreclosed property was mixed use (was your primary residence at one time, and was a secondary residence at another time), then you'll need to utilize the modified rules for calculating your gain or loss.

 If the foreclosed property was a rental property, then you'll report the sale on Form 4797.

 Canceled Debt IssuesForeclosures can trigger taxable income besides capital gains.
 If the lender forgives or cancels the mortgage debt on a recourse loan, that may need to be included as income unless an exception applies.

 For recourse loans, the amount of debt canceled by the lender is potentially taxable income.
 There are a number of exceptions that exclude canceled debts from tax treatment.
 The most important of these is the exclusion for debt secured by your main home.
 Under the Mortgage Forgiveness Debt Relief Act, canceled debts of up to $2 million can be excluded as long as the debt was used to buy or build your principal residence.
-The Emergency Economic Stabilization Act extends this debt relief through 2012.
+This tax exclusion expires at the end of the year 2013.

 For non-recourse loans, there is no cancellation of debt income to be reported.
 That's because the lender cannot pursue the borrower for repayment of the debt, even if the fair market value of the property is less than what was owed.